pankkkkou/ObsidianPython/README.md

-# This is my little book about my learning in python
+# This is my collection of useful material about Python programming